 There are a number of economic, administrative and environmental benefits to developing a watershed management plan including:

-- Helping local boards and councils prioritize limited resources;
+- Helping local boards and councils and other decision makers prioritize limited resources;

-- Giving community members a voice in protecting and restoring watershed resources that are important to them;
+- Giving community members a voice in protecting and restoring watershed resources;

 - Providing greater access to resources for project implementation;